Clara Oswald: Literature

 Clara also features alongside the Eleventh Doctor in the New Series Adventures novel Shroud of Sorrow (2013).
 From 2014, she has been featured in the Twelfth Doctor novels including: The Blood Cell, Silhouette, The Crawling Terror, and as of 2015, Royal Blood and Deep Time.
 She appeared in IDW Publishing's comic story "Deadwood".
 Clara appeared briefly in issues 11 and 12 of IDW 50th anniversary Doctor Who mini-series "Prisoners of Time".
-Beginning with Issue #462 (August 2013), Clara appears regularly in the Doctor Who Magazine comic strips.
+Beginning with Issue No. 462 (August 2013), Clara appears regularly in the Doctor Who Magazine comic strips.
 In the 2015 Doctor Who Magazine comic storyline Blood and Ice (DWM #485–488), Clara meets another incarnation of herself she created called "Winnie Clarence", a university research graduate from the year 2048.

 Video games

 Clara Oswald appears in the toys-to-life game Lego Dimensions.
-She appears as an “In Peril” character where the player has to solve a puzzle to rescue her.
-Her only appearances in levels are “A Dalektable Adventure”, and “The Dalek Extermination of Earth”.
+She appears as an "In Peril" character where the player has to solve a puzzle to rescue her.
+Her only appearances in levels are "A Dalektable Adventure", and "The Dalek Extermination of Earth".